Dehydrated

 Measure out 100 grams of bread flour.

-Add the water to the starter that you rehydrated in STEP 1.
+Add the water to the 30 grams of starter that you rehydrated in STEP 1.
 Mix with your fingers or a spoon to roughly combine.

 Add in the bread flour and mix with your fingers or a spoon until no dry spots of flour remain.

-Flatten the starter out with your hand.
+Flatten the starter out with your hand and cover with the lid.
 Put a piece of tape or a rubber band on the outside of the container so that the bottom of the tape (or rubber band) is double the height of the starter (the double line).

 Let it sit out in a warm place (ideally 72-80 degrees) until the starter hits the bottom of the tape.